Skip to main content

 Toddler PDF

 Toddlers are starting to become more self-aware.
-They begin to develop their personalities and to explore their own emotions, and they express themselves in many creative ways.
+They begin to develop their personalities, explore their emotions, and express themselves creatively.
 We provide a free play environment with sensory, creative, and cognitive activities.
 Our underlying philosophy is the process and not the product.

 Preschool